aviyall/NetHost/README.md

 - **Long-Term Hosting**: NetHost ensures reliability by sending periodic requests to keep the connection alive.
 - **Multi-Device Support**: Use NetHost on one device to expose services hosted on another device in the same network.

-> [!Important]
+## Pull Requests

-> The `script.sh` file is provided to help you understand the code and to encourage your contributions.
+The `script.sh` file is provided to help you understand the code and to encourage your contributions.
 After making changes, submit a pull request, and I will merge it into the main branch.
-> After a particular number of changes to this file a new version of this tool (`nethost_*.*.*.deb`) will be released.
+After a particular number of changes to this file a new version of this tool (`nethost_*.*.*.deb`) will be released.

 > [!TIP]
-> Instead of the keyword `nethost` you can also use `nhost` on the terminal.
+> Instead of the keyword `nhost` you can also use `serveo` on the terminal.
 >
-> `lh` can be used for `localhost`.

 > [!NOTE]
 > Serveo.net is often reported as being unreliable or down for extended periods.